This page is an excerpt from

 St. Paul considers that the two women of Abraham and his two sons prefigure the ancient and new covenant (Gal 4:21-31).
-He calls this an “allegory” considering that the Jerusalem of his time and the Mosaic law is represented by the slavery suffered by Hagar (Sarah’s servant and Abraham’s second wife), who gave birth to Ishmael (Gen 16:1-2, 15).
-On the other hand, the Jerusalem “from above”, is represented by Sarah, who, barren for a long time, finally gave birth to Isaac by a promise and a divine intervention at an advanced age (Gen 18:1-10; 21:1-7).
+He calls this an “allegory” considering that the Jerusalem of his time and the Mosaic Law is represented by the slavery suffered by Hagar (Sarah’s servant and Abraham’s second wife), who gave birth to Ishmael (Gen 16:1-2, 15).
+On the other hand, the Jerusalem “from above”, is represented by Sarah, who, barren for a long time, finally gave birth to Isaac at an advanced age by a promise and a divine intervention (Gen 18:1-10; 21:1-7).
 He argues that the birth of the numerous children of faith in Christ was realized by a similar promise and cites Isaiah: “Rejoice, barren one who did not bear, break forth into singing and cry aloud, you who have not been in travail!
 For more numerous are the children of the abandoned than the children of the married” (Isa 54:1; Gal 4:26-28).

 So the abandoned has more children at first, about which the married and barren one is sad.
 But later, she suddenly becomes fertile and outnumbers the children of the abandoned.
-This prophecy of Isaiah must be realized at a worldwide level: “For you [the married] will spread abroad to the right and to the left, and your offspring will possess the nations and will people the desolate cities” (Isa 54:3).
+This prophecy of Isaiah shall be realized at a worldwide level: “For you [the married] will spread abroad to the right and to the left, and your offspring will possess the nations and will people the desolate cities” (Isa 54:3).
 The thought of St. Paul is that Israel only prefigures the spiritual reality that has come with Christ.
-This is why Israel was enslaved by the Mosaic law similar to the servant Hagar.
+This is why Israel was enslaved by the Mosaic Law similar to the servant Hagar.
 The true descendants of Abraham are those born by faith in Christ, who is the first descendant according to God’s promise, according to which Abraham will have a great posterity coming out of Canaan (Gen 12:7; 13:14-16; 15:18; 17:1-22).
-Explaining this to the Galatians, St. Paul tries to dissuade them from submitting themselves under the Jewish law (Gal 3-4).
+Explaining this to the Galatians, St. Paul tries to dissuade them from submitting themselves under the Jewish Law (Gal 3-4).

-What is more interesting for us is the identity of the married, whose offspring populated the world.
+What is more interesting for us is the identity of the married, whose offspring populated the entire world.
 We have already seen a number of times that the past contains innumerable prefigurations of future realities.
 Restricting ourselves to the image represented by Hagar and Sarah, the abandoned and the married, we will understand that the Blessed Virgin Mary is the free Woman who St. Paul considers the Mother of Jesus’ followers: “So, brethren, we are not children of the slave but of the free Woman” (Gal 4:31).

 At first sight, one would think that Paul’s allegory only concerns Hagar, who was expelled (Gen 21:8-14), and Sarah, the real wife of Abraham, but it cannot be only that, for Hagar, as well as Sarah, gave birth to just one boy.
 A surplus of sons, according to Isa 54:1, does not therefore manifest itself on the part of Hagar, the abandoned.
 Neither is the enigma explained by taking into account the posterity of the two women.
 As for Sarah, this posterity is, of course, Israel.
 According to Genesis 21:13, Hagar has one too, the Ishmaelites.
-Yet the biblical accounts indicate no evidence that this people was more numerous than the Israelites.
+Yet the biblical accounts indicate no evidence that this people were more numerous than the Israelites.